-Licensed Practical Nurses wishing to advance their education and complete their Associate of Science in Nursing may transfer into the second semester of the nursing program pending seat availability after meeting the following criteria:
+Licensed Practical Nurses wishing to advance their education and complete their Associate in Science degree in Nursing may transfer into the second semester of the nursing program pending seat availability after meeting the following criteria:

-- Has successfully completed a practical nursing program from an accredited school or college.
+- Have successfully completed a practical Nursing program from an accredited school or

 - Provide evidence of a current unencumbered LPN license and recent practice.

-- Provide evidence of Human Growth & Development with a C or better.
+- Human Growth and Development with a C or better.

 - Achieve a 77% or better on a drug calculations test.